-Email traffic in digital marketing is the kind of traffic that comes from your email campaigns.
+Email traffic in digital marketing is the kind of traffic that comes from your email marketing campaigns.
+It’s one of the most valuable sources of traffic to your website because it comes from existing leads and customers.

 Take note that not all links in your emails go to this traffic.
 To make sure it appears properly under this channel grouping, you have to integrate your email marketing software with Google Analytics or manually tag your links with UTM parameters — and make sure the medium parameter is exactly “email.”